 Joinery details in the backbone build, rabbet lines, and frame bevels can then be recorded and used for the build.
 Shipwright, Spencer Sherwood worked on the lofting nearly single handedly for a month and a half.
 Master shipwrights Ed Farley and Frank Townsend helped with corrections for the last month, with the supervision of lead shipwright Joe Connor.

 A brief history: Lofting was developed naturally during the 19th century as shipbuilding was industrialized and there was interest and economic demand to build vessels with a high level of precision in a production line fashion.
 Instead of vessels being built “by rack of eye”, using tacit knowledge and understanding perhaps aided by geometric or proportional rule- vessels were now being built piece by piece with the exact dimension of pieces known, you could theoretically cut to the line and install.
 Before lofting and still to this day in many boat building traditions, pieces were built to approximation and material was deducted by dubbing as further information was gained during the course of the build.
-It should be noted, that the historic Dove, and all 17th century vessels for that matter, were not built using lofting, the methods of building were based in geometric compass arches and passed on inherited and tacit knowledge.
+It should be noted that the historic Dove, and all 17th century vessels for that matter, were not built using lofting; the methods of building were based in geometric rule, proportion, and passed on inherited and tacit knowledge.
 Certain aspects of the build were determined by general desired type to be built as well as tonnage.
-These methods of building are now far from us and could have been implemented in an experimental manner, but with a much slower time line in the construction.
-Today, most traditional boat builders built by analog lofting, computer aided drafting, or a combination of the two- as we are for the Maryland Dove.
+Simple drawings were often made showing backbone details and frame spacing.
+These methods of building are now far from our practical knowledge.
+They may have been implemented in an experimental manner, but with a much slower time line in the construction.
+Today, most traditional boat builders build by analog lofting, computer aided drafting, or a combination of the two- as we are for the Maryland Dove.